ocaml-bench/sandmark/README.md

 You can add new benchmarks as follows:

  - **Add dependencies to packages:**
-    If there are any dependencies your benchmark has that is not already present in sandmark, add its opam file to `dependencies/packages/<package-name>/<package-version>/opam`.
+    If there are any dependencies your benchmark has that are not already present in sandmark, add its opam file to `dependencies/packages/<package-name>/<package-version>/opam`.
 If the
     package depends on other packages, repeat this step for all of those